-I spent last weekend at St. Joseph’s Monastery in Kentucky on a silent guided retreat: no phones, no books, no words.
+I spent last weekend at St. Joseph’s Monastery in Kentucky taking part in a silent guided retreat: no phones, no books, no words.
 The nuns sang psalms at the appointed hours.
 Birds awakened us in the morning.

-I thought I might feel like the Little Mermaid and did not.
-Instead I felt quiet, restful, and open, except for the night I was agitated – but that is not limited to the grounds of a monastery.
+I thought I might feel like the Little Mermaid but did not.
+Instead I felt quiet, restful, and open, except for the night I was somewhat agitated.
 In the dark, prayer is always an option and sometimes a relief.

 Here are some things I saw: